chun-eric/infosecprogram/README.md

 <br/>

-## Step 2 - What security framework to choose?
+## Step 2 - Which security framework to choose?